GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A01/index.md

 <img width="940" height="1326" alt="IMG_3322" src="https://github.com/user-attachments/assets/1272fc57-958f-44aa-ba9d-bd24c69c3bf0" />

-The "head" portion of the wrench acts as the torque applier allowing the force applied from the hand to be turned into a torque, the head shape for the wrench allows it to fit and grip perfectly only onto bolts with a 5/16 in. size.
+The "head" portion of the wrench also acts as the torque applier allowing the force applied from the hand to be turned into a torque, the head shape for the wrench allows it only two contact points to make onto bolts with a 5/16 in. size, if the bolt is too small or too large it will not grip properly.

 Part D-